Sunday, January 15, 2012

 Lesson 4: Introducing classes

-Suppose we have one state-of-the-art html content representing 5 colorful frogs sitting on a big leaf: Ok, the markup is bulky, but it still looks great, right?
+Suppose we have one state-of-the-art html content representing 5 colorful frogs sitting on a big leaf:

 We could select those divs and put them into variables like 'frog1', 'frog2' etc, but we're no kids anymore.
 Instead, we put them in one place, and use some cool techniques at the same time!